Milwaukee dad charged in shooting that hurt daughter, self

 Kovac was charged Thursday with child neglect resulting in great bodily harm, obstructing an officer and possessing a gun as a felon.
 A criminal complaint says Kovac gave conflicting stories to investigators and eventually confessed to firing the gun.
 He did not explain what happened.

 The three charges against Kovac carry a maximum 23 years in prison upon conviction.
-Kovac’s attorney did not immediately return a phone call seeking comment.
+Kovac’s attorney didn’t immediately return a phone call seeking comment.

 Sign up for Daily Newsletters